 Myth 1 – My personal information affects my credit score.

-Myth 2 – If I check my credit report, it can affect my credit score.
+Myth 2 – If I check my credit report, it will affect my credit score.

 However, if you check your own credit score online through a credit agency’s website or any other portal, it does not affect your score in any way.
 It is advised to check your credit score periodically to have a better grip on your finances.